felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 ---

-**IMPORTANT NOTE:** Integration done.
-Looking for more pilot testers.
+**IMPORTANT NOTE:** We are currently looking for pilot testers.
 If you are interested, contact us at support@hubrise.com.

 ---